What happens if my bowel cancer comes back?

 Around 80% of recurrences happen within 2 years of having a bowel cancer operation.

 What is the outlook following treatment for bowel cancer?

 Every person is different and responds differently to bowel cancer treatment.
 The survival rate for people with bowel cancer depends on the extent of the cancer at the time of diagnosis (the stage of the cancer) and the person's response to treatment.

 The following factors determine how well a person will do after treatment for bowel cancer:

-- Number of lymph glands involved.
-The lymphatic system helps coordinate the immune system's function to protect the body from foreign substances.
+Number of lymph glands involved.
+The lymph glands are part of the body's immune system defences.
 The more lymph glands that have been affected by the cancer, the more likely the cancer will return.

-- Spread to other organs.
-If the colorectal cancer is discovered in the later stages, it may have spread to other organs, such as the liver or lungs.
+Spread to other organs.
+If bowel cancer is detected at a later stage there's a higher chance it may have spread beyond the bowel to other parts of the body, such as the liver or lungs.
 This may increase the chances of the cancer recurring.
 In this case, additional chemotherapy or radiotherapy may be needed to help prevent further spread of the cancer.

 Many people who have had bowel cancer live normal life spans.
-The treatments available today offer a lot of hope, but you may need several treatments or a combination of treatments, including surgery, chemotherapy and radiotherapy, to have the best chance of preventing any recurrence of cancer.
+Bowel cancer treatments are improving all the time, but in some cases several treatments may be needed or a combination of treatments, including surgery, chemotherapy and radiotherapy.

 What happens if bowel cancer comes back?